Replying to your Invitation and Tickets

 A: Seating at The Venue is limited.
-We guarantee that each graduand may purchase up to two guest tickets (£15 each) if they register their attendance before 5pm on Friday 1 December 2017.
+We guarantee that each graduand may purchase up to two guest tickets (£15 each) but only they register their attendance before 5pm Thursday 6 December 2018.

 Additional tickets, if available, will be on sale on a staggered release from:

 9am on Wednesday 12 December 2018 until 5pm on Thursday 19 December 2018.

 The exact time that the booking process for additional tickets will open and close for your ceremony, will be published at a later date.